achow101/btcinformation.org/_alerts/2017-10-09-segwit2x-safety.md

 this contentious hard fork will eventually become Bitcoin.
 Therefore storing any BTC on services such as Coinbase, Bitpay and Xapo is strongly not recommended.
 By storing BTC on these services, you could find that after the hard fork, your BTC has been renamed to something else or replaced entirely with the new altcoin.
-The best way to ensure that your BTC is protected is to [download the latest version of Bitcoin Core](https://bitcoin.org/en/download) and transfer out any BTC stored on services that are a signatory to this agreement.
+The best way to ensure that your BTC is protected is to [download the latest version of Bitcoin Core][core executable] and transfer out any BTC stored on services that are a signatory to this agreement.
 We have listed the businesses supporting this contentious hard fork at the bottom of this document.